baverman/orcsome/README.rst

 ArchLinux
 '''''''''

-There is orcsome package in aur.
+There is orcsome package in AUR.

 .. _pip: http://pip.openplans.org/